jneidel/jneidel.com/content/review/jim-rohn/index.md

 writingTime: 115
 ---

-{{<lead>}}
-A fun public speaker, but tread with care, especially on the topic of money.
-{{</lead>}}
+## Who is Jim Rohn

+An author and motivational speaker.
-Known for: various self-help books (7 Strategies for Wealth & Happiness, My Philosophy For Successful Living), motivational tapes and speeches.
+He is known for his various self-help books (7 Strategies for Wealth & Happiness, My Philosophy For Successful Living), motivational tapes and speeches.

 ## Was he really a millionaire?